KarlFetter/Isotria-Genomics/scripts/kmer_genomics.md

 Use the unclassified reads, which should be cleaned of contaminants.

-## Jellyfish/Smudeplot: Kmer models to ploidy estimate
+## Jellyfish/Smudeplot: Kmer models for ploidy estimation

 <details>
 <summary>Run the kmer counting script (1kmer_count.sh).
 Be mindful of the resources required here, they are large.</summary>